 Lighthouses of Broward County or Fort Lauderdale Area

 The coastline of Florida is the longest of any state of the eastern United States.
-It has a longest peninsula which separates the Atlantic Ocean from the Gulf of Mexico.
+It has the longest peninsula which separates the Atlantic Ocean from the Gulf of Mexico.
 The major part of the coast is low and sandy having narrow inlets which lead to shallow lagoons.
 That is why tall lighthouses are required for proper visibility at a distance.
 That is why there are more than three dozen traditional lighthouses in the region.
 More than any other states, Florida has worked hard to preserve and maintain its lighthouses.

 The preservation of all the onshore lighthouses has been entrusted to Florida Lighthouse Association or FLA and the local societies.
 For the care and upkeep of six historic offshore lighthouses, the FLA has organized a Reef Lights Association.

-1. The Hilsbroro Inlet Lighthouse is located on Pompano beach in Florida.
+1. The Hillsboro Inlet Lighthouse is located on Pompano beach in Florida.
 It is situated midway between Fort Lauderdale and Boca Raton on the north side of the beach of Hillsboro inlet.
 It is one of only three surviving towers of this design, which was built in 1907, and is 136 ft tall.
-The flashlight given by it after every 20 seconds is not visible from the terrestrial side.
-The the lower half of this octagonal and pyramidal tower has been painted white, while the central cylinder, lantern and upper half is black.
+The flashlight coming out of it after every 20 seconds is not visible from the terrestrial side.
+The lower half of this octagonal and pyramidal tower has been painted white, while the central cylinder, lantern and upper half is black.
 The wood keeper's house and other buildings are still present in good shape.
 The light station is used as a recreation area for senior military personnel.
 The original and rotating Fresnel lens is still working after the replacement of the rotating mechanism of the light in 2000.
 The gallery was restored in 2003, whereas a museum and visitor center was opened on the southern side of the inlet park in March 2012.
-There was a controversy, whether the light should be extinguished to protect the nestling sea turtles.
+There was a controversy, whether the light should be extinguished to protect the nesting sea turtles.

 2. The Port Everglades Range Front lighthouse is 80 ft tall.
 The active focal plane of this triangular skeletal tower is 85 ft and it gives a continuous green light.
-The large rectangular day-mark of the tower has a white vertical stripe painted on red background.
+The large rectangular daymark of the tower has a white vertical stripe painted on a red background.
 The lighthouse is located at a major port of Fort Lauderdale.
 The port has a large cruise ship terminal and the petroleum storage and container ship facilities are also available there.

 3. The lighthouse of Port Everglades Range Rear is a triangular skeletal tower with a height of 135 ft.
 It carries both fixed and flashing directional lights which are green in color.
-The large rectangular day-mark of the tower has been painted red with a white vertical stripe.
+The large rectangular daymark of the tower has been painted red with a white vertical stripe.